CeriHarman/MSc-Project/README.md

 **Deep Learning**

 For the deep learning, I used a Neural Network.
 This file 'NN.py' generates synthetic data with the same values from the random forest (for comparative reasons, change if necessary for your test) and uses it to train the MLP model (sequential).
 This neural network has 7 layers (4 dense and 3 dropout), this was done as it helped improve the Loss Vs Epochs in validation and training.
 This might be different for your data so change accordingly.
+See [Keras](https://keras.io/guides/sequential_model/) for more information on sequential models and how to use them.

 The MLP:
 ```